COSC3020/quicksort-22dcolli/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Side Note: I can't figure out why the test is failing but any array I try seems to sort correctly

+Anyways, we learned that the worst case for quicksort is when the items are in reversed order, and that for the standard quicksort the time complexity is $\Theta(nlog(n))$